JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **8004 days**.

-And here is a just a random fact -  **27 percent of U.S. male college students believe life is "a meaningless existential hell." (big surprise, eh?)**.
+And here is a just a random fact -  **The first American president to deliver a speech over the radio was Warren G. Harding**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)